ryanmosz/crypto-trading-sim/README.md

 ## About
 A cryptocurrency trading simulator where players invest virtual money across BTC, ETH, BNB, SOL, and XRP.
 Built with Phaser 3 for web browsers.

+## 🔮 Vision

+Our vision is to create two distinct and compelling ways to experience cryptocurrency trading:

+### 📚 Historical Mode - "Learn from the Past"
+Travel back in time to pivotal moments in crypto history.
+Currently featuring key dates like the 2020 COVID crash and 2013's first Bitcoin bull run, we're building toward a comprehensive historical playground where you can:
+- Select **any** time period from cryptocurrency's rich history
+- Experience authentic market movements with real historical data
+- Test strategies against actual market conditions
+- Learn what worked (and what didn't) without risking real money

+### 🎮 Live Mode - "Compete in Real-Time" *(Coming Soon)*
+The future of social crypto gaming, where players create custom trading competitions:
+- **Create Games**: Set your parameters - starting capital, available coins, game duration
+- **Invite Friends**: Send game invitations to other players
+- **Real Competition**: Once players join and lock in their portfolios, the game runs live on our servers
+- **Track Progress**: Each game gets a unique ID - check standings anytime, anywhere
+- **Social Features**: Send taunts, share victories, and build rivalries
+- **Flexible Duration**: Create quick 24-hour sprints or open-ended marathons that run indefinitely

+Whether you're learning from history or competing with friends in real-time, Crypto Trading Simulator makes the volatile world of cryptocurrency accessible, educational, and fun.

 ## 🎯 Game Features
 - Start with $10,000,000 virtual dollars
 - Allocate funds across 5 major cryptocurrencies